Tory Burch mixes daywear and sportswear for luxury line

 The dramatic venue was the 25th floor of a Manhattan skyscraper that overlooked the New Yorker hotel with floor to ceiling windows surrounding the runway, showcasing the New York skyline at sundown.
 As the models strutted the catwalk, the giant red neon “New Yorker” sign glowed in the distance, with the Tory Burch logo projected underneath.

-Uma Thurman and Aimee Lou Wood sat near Vogue editor Anna Wintour in the front row.
+Among the celebrities in the front row were Uma Thurman, Vogue editor Anna Wintour, actor Aimee Lou Wood and Katie Holmes.
+This fashion week has more in-person shows than 2021’s schedule, when the pandemic forced many fashion houses to offer only virtual shows.

+Among the celebrities in the front row were Uma Thurman, Katie Holmes, Vogue editor Anna Wintour and actor Aimee Lou Wood.
 This fashion week has more in-person shows than 2021’s schedule, when the pandemic forced many fashion houses to offer only virtual shows.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.